 It’s been estimated that, right now, across the UK, around four percent of the adult population (that’s something like 2.5 million people) regularly vape.
 This seemingly ever-increasing popularity of the activity appears to be aiding in driving down the number of regular smokers in the UK, as is believed to be the case in the United States.

-Legislation-wise, in the UK, all vaping and e-cig products are required to abide by specific standards; at present, neither a sold bottle of vape juice or a sold nicotine cartridge is allowed to comprise more than 20mg of nicotine (whatever the e-juice type; even if it’s organic e liquid UK).
-That has seen an influx of ‘nicshot’ offerings from manufacturers and retailers (usually 10mg’s worth) that are intended to ‘top up’ a non-nicotine-featuring bottle of vape juice, whose bottle contains 10mg’s worth of free space for the nicshot to fill and then mixed with and vaped with the e-liquid.
+Legislation-wise, in the UK, all vaping and e-cig products are required to abide by specific standards; at present, neither a sold bottle of vape juice or a sold nicotine cartridge is allowed to comprise more than 20mg of nicotine (whatever the e-juice type; even if it’s organic e liquid).
+That has seen an influx of ‘nic shot’ offerings from manufacturers and retailers, these 10ml in size nicotine shots are intended to be used with shortfill vape e-liquids, whose bottle has been “short filled” 10ml’s worth of hence creating free space for the nic shot to be added.

 In general, for right or wrong, in the 27 countries that make up the EU, vaping’s regarded in a similar bracket to smoking when it comes to social acceptability.
 Currently, around 15 percent of the bloc’s entire populations vape regularly and, although that number’s increased by about 4 percent in the last four years, EU citizens today claim to be more concerned than they previously were about the health effects of vaping.
 Does all this influence vaping legislation across the EU?
 There’s a good chance it does, naturally; to a large degree, e-cig devices and vape juices follow the same kinds of legislation that tobacco products do – and, in Europe as a continent, exceptions to this are Norway and Turkey (both of which, of course, are not members of the EU).